 Jimmy has also used his legal skills to help people who have been oppressed.
 For example, he worked pro bono to secure political asylum in the U.S. for a woman from the Democratic Republic of Congo being persecuted in her home country because her children were half-Rwandan.

 When Lawdragon named Jimmy one of the 500 Leading Lawyers in America, it summed him up well as a “dynamo talent.”
 One Lawdragon reviewer describes him as “an outstanding litigator, who writes and argues orally exceptionally well.”

 In 2011, the Century City Bar Association named Jimmy its Intellectual Property Lawyer of the Year.
 In 2010, he was named by the Daily Journal as one of the Top 20 lawyers under 40 in California.

 Jimmy has also been recognized among the best diverse lawyers in America.
 Both the National LGBT Bar Association and the National Asian Pacific American Bar Association have named him to its lists of Best Lawyers under 40.

 Outside of law, Jimmy is himself a budding technologist.
-He is an adviser to OneGoodLove, an online matching service for relationship-minded LGBT persons.
-Jimmy is also working on other technology ventures.
+He is an adviser to OneGoodLove, for relationship-minded LGBT persons.

-An advocate for racial diversity initiatives, Jimmy is a former co-chair of the California Minority Counsel Program, California’s leading legal diversity organization.
-He continues to serve on CMCP’s Board of Directors.
+Also a champion for racial diversity initiatives, Jimmy is a former co-chair and current board member of the California Minority Counsel Program, California’s leading legal diversity organization.
 Jimmy also participates in other diversity organizations such as the Minority Corporate Counsel Association, the National Asian Pacific American Bar Association, and the National Conference of Vietnamese American Attorneys.

 Jimmy is also a member of the Coalition of Asian Pacifics in Entertainment (CAPE), and strongly believes in the need for greater representation of minorities in the media.